Clinical Education – Nikko Asistio

-The hybrid nature of the MHLP made it very appealing to Nikko Asistio, who graduated in 2019 and currently works with the Fraser Health Authority as the clinical operations manager for two urgent and primary care centres in Surrey.
+The interdisciplinary nature of the MHLP made it very appealing to Nikko Asistio, who graduated in 2019 and currently works with the Fraser Health Authority as the clinical operations manager for two urgent and primary care centres in Surrey.
 He manages a staff of 50 that includes teams of physicians, nurse practitioners and allied health-care professionals and oversees all operations at the facilities.

 Before entering the program, Nikko was a clinical redevelopment lead and had worked as an interim manager.
 That management experience underlined for him the importance of learning about the operational side of health care.

 “My experience had been primarily patient-facing until that point,” he says.
 “I realized that as a manager I needed new tools and knowledge so that I could effectively run a unit or a centre – everything from how to develop workflows to best practices in project management.”

 The challenges within our health-care system are complex, requiring leaders with wide-ranging knowledge and an array of interdisciplinary skills.
 Students in the MHLP deepen their understanding of the care environment through courses on the theoretical foundations of clinical education, curriculum development, research and evidence-based practice, clinical nursing education, leadership in nursing and health, and health policy.
 They also complete a practicum.
 This broad focus enables graduates to lead clinical education and organizational operations across a range of clinical and educational settings.